Prim1Tive/CTFwriteups/TryHackMe/KOTH/Fortune.md

 # Fortune.THM - Koth

-as koth is an intensive competition on flags and king declerations it is naturaly a good practice to scan a bunch of things at ones. some what of a fuzzing for entries... in real life this type of stratagy is very loud so don't mimic anything from here this is nat practical at all
+<---as KOTH is an intensive competition on flags and king declerations it is naturaly a good practice to scan a bunch of things at ones. some what of a fuzzing for entries... in real life this type of stratagy is very 'loud', so don't mimic anything from here this is not practical at all
+---
 ### enum
 ```bash
 nmap fortune.thm -p-